If eating your veggies is good for you, then fermenting is magic!

-Once they’ve sat, wash outside of jar and move to the refigerator.
+Once they’ve sat, wash outside of jar and move to the refrigerator.

-** for added flavo grab some dill, cilantro or parsley and add it to the mix.
+** for added flavor grab some dill, cilantro or parsley and add it to the mix.

 9 Ways to Add Fermented Veggies to Your Breakfast, Lunch or Dinner